The Soldier's Details

 Returning from war Arthur worked on farms, Katanning Shire Council and Main Roads Dept. In later years, as with so many former 2/4th, ‘Snow White’ attended many reunions, especially those held in the south-west.

-Arthur’s mother had died at a young age from rheumatic fever.
+Arthur was the son of Sam and Martha Nellie Morrison (nee Orchard).
+His mother died at a young age from rheumatic fever.

 The above was included in ‘Borehole’ October 1993 – in recognition of his life, his values and his extensive contribution to the community as an elder.